 Put content everywhere

-I think while you are creating content, you might as well get leverage out of it and put it in as many places as possible, but you can focus at growing one at a time.
+I think while you are creating content, you might as well get leverage out of it and put it in as many places as possible, but you can focus on growing one platform at a time.

-I know when I put all of my focus into YouTube nearly three years ago, my channel grew from two thousand to seventy-six thousand in one year.
-Lately, the growth has been a little less because I have been building and updating my courses and putting all my focus there.
+I know when I put all of my focus into YouTube three years ago, my channel grew from two thousand to seventy-six thousand in one year.
+Lately, the growth has been a little less because I have been building and updating my course and putting all my focus there.

 My channel has still been growing and I have continued with posting two videos a week.
 That allows me to maintain audience retention with the subscribers I already have.

 I put the videos from Youtube onto my Facebook, leveraging that content as much as possible.

 Every time I create new content, like a new recipe, I take a picture and put it on Instagram.
 I make a video and put it on YouTube and Facebook.
 I create a blog post and design a pinnable graphic to put on Pinterest.